joelouthan/theologic.us/content/posts/prayers/2020-08-03-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 53:10 (ESV) Yet it was the will of the Lord to crush him;
+he has put him to grief;
+when his soul makes an offering for guilt, he shall see his offspring; he shall prolong his days;
+the will of the Lord shall prosper in his hand.
 </b></pre>

+My God,

+Deliver me from the attacks, opposition and persecution from the enemy.
+Not by my will but by your will be done.

+And if you have me face these attacks, then let my life glorify you and your grace and mercies for me.

+And if you protect me, then I shall still glorify you with my life.

+Make my spine like steel.
+Make my feet immovable.
+Quicken my body for battle.

+I am yours and you are mine.

+Forever.

+Be my vision.

 ## Foremost